 People who care for patients with infection with replication-competent orthopoxviruses.

-In addition to this, the Centers for Disease Control and Prevention recommends that pre-exposure prophylaxis may be considered for people at increased risk of monkeypox from nonoccupational exposure during the current outbreak in some jurisdictions.
-Consult your local guidelines.
+In addition to this, the Centers for Disease Control and Prevention recommends that pre-exposure prophylaxis may be offered to people at highest potential for exposure (or who anticipate potential exposure) to mpox.

 Consider the safety and reactogenicity of available vaccines and the risk of vaccine-related adverse events in the need-risk-benefit analysis when choosing a vaccine, as part of a shared clinical decision-making process.